HKUDS/RLMRec/README.md

 ### Semantic Embedding
 The encoded semantic embeddings from the user/item profiles are stored in `usr_emb_np.pkl` and `itm_emb_np.pkl`.

+🤗 Feel free to use our processed data to improve your research!

 ## Examples to run the codes

 The command to evaluate the backebone models and RLMRec is as follows.